 Dark chocolate in its purest, most delectable form should only contain two ingredients—cacao beans and sugar.
 However, most dark chocolate you’ll find—with the exception of small-batch, independent chocolatiers—contains a stabilizer and often a flavoring.
 Soy lecithin and vanilla are two of the most common stabilizers and flavorings, and both are completely dairy-free.
 You may also find cocoa butter in your favorite bar, and despite its name, it does not contain dairy.
 Cocoa butter is a fat derived entirely from the cacao bean—it’s used to suspend the sugar crystals within the chocolate which contributes to a smoother consistency.
 Sometimes, a manufacturer will use a combination of chocolate liquor and cocoa butter to create its product—don’t worry—both are natural components extracted from the cacao bean.
 There’s nothing artificial (or dairy-derived) in these two ingredients.

 Most chocolate bars—particularly the dark varieties—will note a percentage on the wrapper.
 This percentage indicates the ratio of cacao beans to sugar.
 The higher the percentage, the more cacao and stronger the chocolate taste; higher percentages are also less sweet because they contain less sugar.
-Technically, dark chocolate can have a cacao percentage as low as 15-percent by US standards (43-percent by European standards), but chocolate connoisseurs recommend a bar that is 70-percent cacao and above.
+Technically, dark chocolate can have a cacao percentage as low as 15 percent by US standards (43 percent by European standards), but chocolate connoisseurs recommend a bar that is 70 percent cacao and above.
 You’ll also receive the most health benefits from these bars, which we’ll get to later.
-Note—like wine, cacao beans vary wildly in flavor and sweetness, so a 70-percent bar from one brand may taste more bitter than a 73-percent bar from another.
-It all comes down to trial and error, and when it comes to taste-testing chocolate, we’re happy to go through this “rigorous” testing process to find our perfect bar.
+Note—like wine, cacao beans vary wildly in flavor and sweetness, so a 70 percent bar from one brand may taste more bitter than a 73 percent bar from another.
+It all comes down to trial and error, and when it comes to taste-testing dairy-free chocolate, we’re happy to go through this “rigorous” testing process to find our perfect bar.

 Is Dark Chocolate Healthy?